 Once upon a time, the hibiscus was my favorite tropical flower.
 But on a recent cruise to the Eastern Caribbean, an even more exotic bloom caught my eye and stole my heart: bougainvillea.
 Whether I was strolling along the turquoise shorelines of St. Maarten or hiking through the deep, lush jungles of St. Lucia, this colorful flower brought a bright burst of excitement to every breathtaking landscape I encountered.
 After I got home, I just had to learn more about the gorgeous bougainvillea flower and, of course, share some vacation photos with my readers.

-Bougainvilleas are scattered throughout the warmest parts of the world —like the Caribbean, the Mediterranean, India, Mexico, Australia and the southern United States and more— but the flowers are actually native to Rio de Janeiro, Brazil.
+Bougainvilleas are scattered throughout the warmest parts of the world — the Caribbean, the Mediterranean, India, Mexico, Australia, the southern United States — but the flowers are actually native to Rio de Janeiro.
 They were first found there in 1768 by Philibert Commerçon, a French explorer and naturalist.
 Commerçon named the flowers after his good friend Louis-Antoine de Bougainville, the French admiral with whom Commerçon sailed around the world from 1766 to 1769.

-When it comes to landscape design, it’s also one of the most versatile flowers: Depending on your preference, you can either prune it into a small topiary, shape it into a medium-sized bush or train it to sprawl over fences, walls, trellises and more.
+When it comes to landscape design, bougainvillea is also one of the most versatile flowers: Depending on your preference, you can either prune it into a small topiary, shape it into a medium-sized bush, or train it to sprawl over fences, walls, trellises, and more.
 No matter how you decorate your yard with it, the bougainvillea and its explosive color will turn your home into a tropical paradise.